 Battery health is different than battery life.
 Battery life determines how long your battery lasts on a single charge, but your battery health determines how much your battery life diminishes over time.
 After a year, your battery life won’t be as long as when the phone was new, and it will continue to degrade as the years go by.

-if you’ve ever had to constantly recharge your older phone because the battery would only last a couple hours, then you know how annoying this is.
+If you’ve ever had to constantly recharge your older phone because the battery would only last a couple of hours, then you know how annoying this is.
 Compounding the problem is that most mobile phones don’t have a user-accessible battery that can be swapped out with a new, fresh battery.

-Real world use always chips away at the total capacity over time, but a healthy battery will have only a few percent shaved off its original capacity.
-Furthermore, lithium ion batteries (those found in pretty much every smartphone) degrade a tiny bit with each charge cycle.
-Apple says they design their iPhone batteries so that the battery should retain roughly 80% of it’s capacity after 500 charges.
+Real world use always chips away at the total capacity over time, but a healthy battery will have only a few percents shaved off its original capacity.
+Furthermore, lithium-ion batteries (those found in pretty much every smartphone) degrade a tiny bit with each charge cycle.
+Apple says they design their iPhone batteries so that the battery should retain roughly 80% of its capacity after 500 charges.

 Battery health data is not available in the iOS settings, so you have to take some extra measures to get this information, and there are several ways to do it.

 For iOS 11.3 & Up Users, Look In the Settings